nau/lasca-compiler/README.md

 Lasca is Scala shifted towards Haskell.
 Lasca is a LLVM-based statically typed general purpose programming language.
 It has a 'dynamic' compilation mode, meaning instant code generation without compile time type checking/inference, allowing instant compilation/execution cycle, like dynamic languages give.
+It's planned to have a full type inference, parametric polymorphism, and sort of type classes (a-la Idris or Rust, allowing multiple instances for an interface, unlike Haskell).

 Imagine
 - Scala with type classes, fast compilation/startup time, without OOP, inheritance, variance, implicits, and other complexities